An Empathetic Realisation of Embodied Grief in Fiction Film

 - Sam Thomas (The Harbour) and Ed Johnson (Cruse Bereavement Care) will involve bereavement counsellors to provide testimonies of counselling bereaved individuals.
 They will share recurring themes, emotions and experiences that emerge.
 The Harbour provides free counselling services for people suffering from bereavement and serious illness in Bristol.
 Similarly, Cruse Bereavement Care is a national bereavement counselling organisation.

-An empathetic realisation of Embodied Grief in Fiction Film will be premiered during the Wellcome Trust funded festival “Good Grief, Bristol”.
+The final product of an empathetic realisation of Embodied Grief in Fiction Film was the film Lost Property which was premiered during the Wellcome Trust funded festival “Good Grief, Bristol” organised by the newly founded organisation “Good Grief Festival”.

-The research team would like to take this project further to continue exploring cinematic representations of grief and produce a feature-length fiction film that employs empathetic aesthetics in order to represent the lived experience of grief.
+The research team desired to take this project further to continue exploring cinematic representations of grief and produce a feature-length fiction film that employs empathetic aesthetics in order to represent the lived experience of grief.
+They achieved this and during the research development undertook a handful of other Brigstow funded projects.
+One in 2021 called Creative Grieving and one in 2022 called the Good Grief Short Film Festival.